AgricultureA vertical farm that is managed by an artificial intelligence that runs out of a data center.

 ArchitectureSmart windows that coordinate with a building's heating, ventilation and air conditioning system.
 For example, if an empty room is overheating the windows could allow air to flow through.

 TransportationTrain tracks that report their condition to trains and maintenance systems.

 AdvertisingA bottle of juice with computing and networking capabilities that allow it to display advertisements to customers from an ad service.
-It is possible the juice would be distributed for free in exchange for the ad space.A carton of milk with computing resources and sensors that allow it to warn you if the product has gone bad or has been recalled.
+It is possible the juice would be distributed for free in exchange for the ad space.clothing and accessories.

 AppliancesAn advanced future kitchen appliance that prepares fine meals from scratch using an artificial intelligence that potentially surpasses the skill of a human chef.